 Factors that may increase your risk of factitious disorder include:

 - A lengthy, conflicting medical history

-- Vague symptoms that cannot be managed
+- Vague symptoms that did not respond to treatment

 - A illness that returns after it is controlled

 - Strong knowledge of hospitals and medical terms